intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```

 ## Optional Operations
-### Update Model or Change Config
+### Update Model or Configurations
 To update your model, you could replace your model file in your model directory, and restart Cluster Serving by `cluster-serving-restart`.
-Note that you could also change your config in `config.yaml` and restart serving.
+Note that you could also change your configurations in `config.yaml` and restart serving.

 ### Logs and Visualization
 #### Logs